 She has over a decade of experience coaching and facilitating complex stakeholder-driven design processes, high-impact planning, equity-focused improvement networks, change leadership, and data use practices.
 Elaine’s clients have included Miami-Dade County Public Schools (FL), Shelby County Schools (Memphis, TN), Hartford Public Schools (CT), Tulsa Public Schools (OK), the Florida, Nevada, Rhode Island, and Massachusetts Departments of Education, various non-profit intermediaries in the education sector, and many others.

-Elaine’s passion is for making sure public systems are as effective as possible and to improve opportunities and outcomes for kids.
+Elaine’s passion is for making sure public systems are as effective as possible and to improve opportunities and outcomes for the least-reached in our communities.
 For the past 15 years, she has worked in child welfare, youth workforce development, juvenile justice, K-12 education systems, and policy advocacy on child and family well-being issues.

-Elaine holds a bachelor’s degree in Religious Studies from Brown University and a master’s degree in Public Affairs from the Woodrow Wilson School at Princeton University.
+Elaine holds a bachelor’s degree in Religious Studies from Brown University and a master’s degree in Public Affairs from the School of Public and International Affairs at Princeton University.